Executive Director | Literacy Consultant

-A children's advocate at heart, Frances Gonzalez-Garcia, Ph.D., has served in the education sector for the past 20 years through the capacity of multiple roles including that of a classroom teacher (experience teaching in K-5), Master Reading Teacher, District Job Embedded Trainer (Literacy, Math & Science), University Adjunct, University Lecturer, University Reading Clinic Supervising Assistant, Reading Specialist, selected TEA Literacy Trainer, and an Independent Literacy Consultant.
+A children's advocate at heart, Frances L. Gonzalez-Garcia, Ph.D., has served in the education sector for the past 20 years through the capacity of multiple roles including that of a classroom teacher (experience teaching in K-5), Master Reading Teacher, district job-embedded trainer, adjunct, lecturer, university reading clinic supervising assistant, reading specialist, selected Texas Education Agency literacy trainer, and an independent literacy consultant.

-Most recently, Dr. Gonzalez-Garcia served as a District K-5 ELAR and K-12 Dyslexia Coordinator working in collaborative efforts with the Assistant Superintendent of Curriculum and Instruction, district content coordinators, Special Education/504 directors, K-12 teachers, K-12 administrators, K-12 dyslexia specialists, K-5 literacy leaders, school board members, numerous district/regional committees and community members.
+Most recently, Dr. Gonzalez-Garcia served as a district-level K-5 ELA and K-12 dyslexia coordinator working in collaborative efforts with the assistant superintendent of curriculum and instruction, district content coordinators, Special Education/504 directors, K-12 teachers, K-12 administrators, K-12 dyslexia specialists, K-5 literacy leaders, librarians, school board members, numerous district/regional committees and community members.

 Dr. Gonzalez-Garcia's extensive experience in education includes working with students of all diverse backgrounds including gifted and talented students, multilingual students, students with learning differences, and dyslexic students in Title and non-Title campuses.

-She holds a degree in Interdisciplinary Studies of Science with an emphasis in English, a Masters in Educational Technology, a Masters in Reading, a Master Reading Teacher (MRT) and Reading Specialist Certification, and a Doctorate in Curriculum and Instruction with an emphasis in Literacy.
+She holds a degree in Interdisciplinary Studies of Science with an emphasis in English, a Master of Science in Educational Technology, a Master of Science in Reading, a Master Reading Teacher (MRT) certification, a Reading Specialist certification, and a doctorate in Curriculum and Instruction with an emphasis in literacy.

 Her professional interests include multiple metacognitive approaches, technology, reading/writing motivation, teacher education, educational leadership, curriculum and instruction, dyslexia/dysgraphia, and literacy in multilingual/multicultural contexts.